Build

 3. Verify the connection with a safe read

-• "What account am I connected to in Lev?"
+1. Ask an identity question.
+Prompt the client: "What account am I connected to in Lev?" — the answer should name your workspace.

 1. Install the CLI